Prof-cypi/Royal.com/README.md

 Gray hat hackers may not have the criminal or malicious intent of a black hat hacker, but they also don’t have the prior knowledge or consent of those whose systems they hack into.
 Nevertheless, when gray hat hackers uncover weaknesses such as zero-day vulnerabilities, they report them rather than fully exploiting them.
 But gray hat hackers may demand payment in exchange for providing full details of what they uncovered.

-<h2>What’s the difference between white, black, and gray hat hackers?</h3>
+<h3>What’s the difference between white, black, and gray hat hackers?</h3>

-The main difference between white, black, and gray hat hackers is the motivation or intent that each type of hacker has when they break into computer systems.
+<i>The main difference between white, black, and gray hat hackers</i> is the motivation or intent that each type of hacker has when they break into computer systems.
 White hat hackers probe cybersecurity weaknesses to help organizations develop stronger security; black hat hackers are motivated by malicious intent; and Gray hat hackers operate in the nebulous area in between — they’re not malicious, but they’re not always ethical either.

 <i>White, black, and gray hat hackers have different motivations when breaking into systems.</i>